jeevakir/cmip6-to-wrfinterm/ReadMe.md

 You may setup your own variable mapping table in `./db/${MODEL_NAME}.csv` if you want to use other models.

 **Any question, please contact Zhenning LI (zhenningli91@gmail.com).
 Since I am receiving many requests recently, please have a short introduction of yourself (e.g. affiliation, research field, etc.) :-).**
+**You can also contact Jeevanand Palanisamy (jeevanand0013@gmail.com) for any doubts and if the original developer is busy.
+His approach is different than mine**